Article Index "Plants That Goats Won't Eat" Article Index

 A goat that is being fed a proper, well balanced diet, complete with all the vitamins and minerals necessary to meet their daily nutritional requirements is going to be less likely to eat plants that he or she should not, including any one of the variety of poisonous plants.
 On the other hand, the goat that is receiving inadequate nutrition is going to ignore any formed memory triggers and eat just for the sake of being hungry.
 So there exists a very crucial balance that MUST be met before trusting a goat in any gardening or landscaping projects.
 And even so, there are no guarantees.

 The proof is simple.
 Many islands scattered throughout the world have undergone goat management/eradication plans simply because the goats have either nearly or entirely destroyed all vegetation upon these islands.
-And in some cases, plants the goat have destroyed are listed in the poisonous plants list.
+And in some cases, plants the goats have destroyed are listed in the poisonous plants list.
 Albeit, the majority of these island dwelling goats are wild, placed in the days of yesteryear when Spanish mariners left them behind, hoping to return and use them for a source of milk and meat.

 Still, one would have to think that there are surely some plants that goats will show no interest in.
 Actually there are a few.
 Up to this point in time, I have found four plants that goats will apparently bypass (but perhaps not before taking a small nibble or sniff): None of these plants are ideally a landscapers dream.
 And while I am sure there are other plants that remain safe from the goat cud, I have found very few.

-• About the author: Gary Pfalzbot is a Service Connected Disabled Veteran and the webmaster of GoatWorld as well as some other web sites.
+About the author: Gary Pfalzbot is a Service Connected Disabled Veteran and the web master of GoatWorld as well as some other web sites.
 He has raised goats over the years, been involved with 4-H (as a young boy) and currently resides in Colorado where he and his wife Pam raise a few breeds of goats and other animals, and primarily author the GoatWorld web site to continue to inform, educate, and promote the industry.

 Agricultural Research Service